 Kollega provides swift and relevant advice on difficult medical issues

-This is a translation of a Swedish article from our partner Internetmedicin.
+This is a translation of a Swedish article from Internetmedicin.
 The original article can be read here.

 Staffan Olsson, a general practitioner in Skåne, is one of the users who quickly adopted Kollega and now knows how it is best used in daily work.